kellyx1636/about-Kelly/README.md

     * Conjugation of -AR, -ER, and -IR verbs
     * Names of certain food in Spanish
     * How to say certain type of weathers
+6. AP Chemistry
+    * Atoms and the elements
+    * Electrons
+    * The Periodic Table and periodicity
+    * Spectrometry and spectroscopy